Wrist Watch Regulations and Labeling in the United States: An Overview

 Watches assembled in China but containing a Japanese made Citizen Miyota movement can be labeled as ‘Japanese Movement’ or ‘Japan Movt’, rather than Made in China.

-This is often the case even if the other components, such as the case, hands, strap, and packaging is manufactured and assembled in China.
+This is often the case even if the other components, such as the indexing, watch case, hands, strap, and packaging, are manufactured and assembled in China.

 Note that this is only the case if the movement is actually manufactured in Japan.
 A movement assembled in another country on behalf of a Japanese company would likely not qualify.